WebexCC-SA/LAB-11175/docs/Excercise5.md

     ![Nav](./assets/1010_Excercise2_3.png){ width="700" }

-- To confirm the feature is enabled for your specific queue, go to the Queue Level tab, search for and select queue **CiscoLive_MCPAIAgent_Queue_*Number***, and verify that Sentiment Analysis is enabled.
+- To confirm the feature is enabled for your specific queue, go to the Queue Level tab, search for and select queue **WebexOne_LAB11175_Agent_Queue_N**, and verify that Sentiment Analysis is enabled.

 - On the same queue, confirm that Real-time Transcription is enabled — this is required for the AI engine to analyze interactions and generate sentiment scores.